neeschal00/django-advertools/README.md

 sudo journalctl -u daphne.service
 ```

+## Import to fix the venv in the file spider.py and header_spider existing in the venv bin
 **While deploying should always verify and use the path accoridngly**
 Since the Advertools uses the Subprocess library and the project uses VirtualEnv.
-And based on the observed issues of running the scrapy via subprocess the changes in the library file itself was to be made. for ther function crawl and crawl_headers in **spider.py** and **header_spider.py**
+And based on the observed issues of running the scrapy via subprocess the changes in the library file itself was to be made. for ther function crawl and crawl_headers in **/venv/lib/python3.9/site-packages/advertools/spider.py** and **/venv/lib/python3.9/site-packages/advertools/header_spider.py**

 ## Running CI/CD Pipeline: